G1-H25/Backend/docs/DEV_REQUIREMENTS.md

 # Requirements

-## Explanation
+## Description

-Here you will find the requirements needed to either run or maintain our application, everything from hardware to software.
+Small description of what you might need to either contribute or test the application yourself.
+> [!NOTE]
+> The server will probably be down whenever our school project is over

 ## Software